Submission Track & Session Proposals: January 8th, 2017

 Thanks to the invaluable works of the Organizing Committees, International Program Committees, Reviewers and Local Organizers, this year the I3M Multiconference is one of the biggest events of M&S worldwide.

-So, due to these reasons, several International Journals will publish Special Issues based on a collection of extended versions of best selected papers among those submitted to I3M2016
+So, due to these reasons, several International Journals will publish Special Issues based on a collection of extended versions of best selected papers among those submitted to I3M2017

-In particular the following Special Issues were including papers from I3M2015:
+In particular the following Special Issues were including papers from I3M2016:

 - International Journal of Food Engineering

-Special Issue on: "Modeling and Simulation of Food Processing and Operations"
+Special Issue on: "Modelling and Simulation Approaches to Food Processing and Operations"

 - International Journal of Simulation and Process Modelling